lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab1.md

 ---
 collection: teaching
-title: "Lab 0"
+title: "Lab 1"
 ---

 ## Logistics
 * Due: Friday, September 1.

+* Submission instructions: ensure that you have the source code you want us to grade in a file called `lab3.c` in your `~/csci112_fall2023/labs/lab3` directory, and that the snapshot (commit) of your repository containing the version of that file you want us to grade has been committed and tagged as `lab3`.
+See the [git lecture](https://lgw2.github.io/teaching/csci112-fall-2023/lectures/lecture2) and [classwork 4](https://lgw2.github.io/teaching/csci112-fall-2023/classwork/classwork4) for more
-* Submission instructions: make a commit with the tag `lab1` in your course repo on the server.
-(You should have set up your `git` repo in [Classwork 4]().)
+* Submission instructions: ensure that you have the source code you want us to grade in a file called `lab1.c` in your `~/csci112_fall2023/labs/lab1` directory, and that the snapshot (commit) of your repository containing the version of that file you want us to grade has been committed and tagged as `lab1`.
+(You should have set up your `git` repo and practiced taggina a commit in [Classwork 4](https://lgw2.github.io/teaching/csci112-fall-2023/classwork/classwork4/).)

 ## Outside resources

-On this assignment, there are NO RESTRICTIONS on the use of outside resources for help in any way, including AI tools like ChatGPT.
+On this assignment, there are no restrictions on the use of outside resources for help in any way, including AI tools like ChatGPT.
 The main challenge of this assignment is using `git` and the autograder system, not writing the C code.